gconant0/POInT/README.md

 Source code for the Polyploidy Orthology Inference Tool<br>

 [INSTALL](https://github.com/gconant0/POInT/blob/master/INSTALL.md) in the POInT directory gives installation instructions.<br>
 HTML documentation (POInT.html) is also included.
+Help on the POInT browser is avaliable at http://wgd.statgen.ncsu.edu/help.html

 # Reference